matthewlong29/PareAndFlourish_Site/_posts/2016-10-17-three-ways-to-get-involved-without-killing-your-time.md

 If you have only one hour to spare, there is no small amount of time when it comes to benefiting others.
 <hr class="secondary">
-In the search for ways to fulfill your “potential” (whatever that may mean to you), we urge you to look at nonprofit work as a tool.
+In the search for ways to fulfill your potential (whatever that may mean to you), we urge you to look at nonprofit work as a tool.
 Strive to find the person you want to be.

 Ways that we’ve added nonprofit work to our lives include volunteering to serve on a board of directors and fundraise, attending nonprofit conferences, maintaining GoFundMe pages for local charities, and networking with other professionals in the nonprofit world.